 The sculptor shipped the completed plaster model, disassembled and packed in six crates, from Italy in the spring of 1858.
 A serious leak forced the ship's captain to abort the journey in Bermuda.
 Months passed before the crates reached Washington.
 A local iron foundry cast the statue into five bronze sections.
 The final section was bolted into place on December 2, 1863.

-The Statue's plaster model, having served its purpose at the foundry, went on display in the Capitol's Statuary Hall.
+The statue's plaster model, having served its purpose at the foundry, went on display in the Capitol's Statuary Hall.
 After a few years, it was dismantled and stored in the basement.
 The model remained there until 1890, when the Smithsonian Institution accepted the broken figure for display in its Arts and Industries Building.
 Over the next 75 years, the model greeted millions of admiring visitors.
-But, in 1967, Smithsonian officials, seeking space for their expanding collections, ordered the statue sawed in half and store
+But, in 1967, Smithsonian officials, seeking space for their expanding collections, ordered the model sawed in half and stored.

 Twenty-five years later, in 1992, with plans underway to temporarily remove the bronze version of the statue from the Capitol Dome for cleaning and restoration, Congress reclaimed the plaster model from the Smithsonian.
 After workers replaced missing pieces and painted the entire surface, the much-traveled statue went on display in the basement rotunda of the Russell Senate Office Building.
 Once again, visitors had a chance to see Freedom up close.

-In 2008, the statue moved again—this time to its honored place in the Visitor Center.
+In 2008, the plaster statue moved again—this time to its honored place in the Visitor Center.